Martial law in Poland: Soviet intervention debate

-The instigators of the martial law, such as Jaruzelski, argued that the army crackdown rescued Poland from a possibly disastrous military intervention of the Soviet Union, East Germany, and other Warsaw Pact countries (similar to the earlier interventions in Hungary in 1956 and Czechoslovakia in 1968).
-Public figures who supported the introduction of martial law (including some of the right-wing figures like Jędrzej Giertych) also cited that threat.
-In an interview with the Swedish newspaper Dagens Nyheter in 1995, Jaruzelski said that on 21 November 1981 he received a formal letter from the Soviet politburo, demanding "not one step back from socialism", not even powersharing.
-According to Jaruzelski, the letter was far sharper than the letter sent to the Czechoslovak communist party before the invasion in 1968.
-"The message was ultimative", Jaruzelski said in the interview, "we had no choice".
+The initiators of the martial law, such as Jaruzelski, argued that the army crackdown saved Poland from a possibly disastrous military intervention of the Soviet Union, East Germany, and other Warsaw Pact countries (similar to the earlier interventions in Hungary in 1956 and Czechoslovakia in 1968).
+Public figures who supported the introduction of martial law (including some right-wing figures such as Jędrzej Giertych) also cited that threat.
+In a 1995 interview with the Swedish newspaper Dagens Nyheter, Jaruzelski said that on 21 November 1981 he received a formal letter from the Soviet Politburo, demanding "not one step back from socialism", not even on the question of power sharing.
+According to Jaruzelski, the letter was far more harsh in tone than the letter sent to the Communist Party of Czechoslovakia before the invasion in 1968.
+"The message was in the form of an ultimatum", Jaruzelski said in the interview, "we had no choice".

-In 2009, archive documents hinted that in a conversation Jaruzelski had with Viktor Kulikov, a Soviet military leader, Jaruzelski himself begged for Soviet intervention as his domestic control was deteriorating.
-Jaruzelski responded by claiming the document was "just another falsification" and denied all charges.
+In 2009, archive documents hinted that Jaruzelski, in a conversation with Viktor Kulikov, a Soviet military leader, begged for Soviet intervention as his domestic control was deteriorating.
+Jaruzelski responded by claiming the document was "just another falsification" and denied all accusations.

-Declaration script

-Led by General of the Army Wojciech Jaruzelski, the Military Council of National Salvation (Wojskowa Rada Ocalenia Narodowego, WRON) usurped for itself powers reserved for wartime, hence the name.
-The plan was presented to the government of the Soviet Union before the declaration in March 1981.

-Appearing on Polish television at 6:00 a.m. on 13 December 1981, General Jaruzelski said: